lambda-11235/lambda-11235.github.io/contact.markdown

 title: Contact
 ---

-You can contact me at taranlynn0@gmail.com.
+You can email me at <taranlynn0@gmail.com>.
+I also roam freenode as lambda-11235, and I'm quite often on #haskell or #secretchronicles.